Macular Pucker & Edema

 In the majority of patients with macular pucker, no underlying cause is found.
 There are a few associations of macular pucker with other pathologies such as:

-- Floaters can appear as spots, which interfere with vision.
-Although macular pucker does not directly cause floaters, it is important to note that floaters can be an important signs of associated syndromes such as retinal tear, posterior vitreous detachment, and diabetic retinopathy.
+Floaters can appear as spots, which interfere with vision.
+Although macular pucker does not directly cause floaters, it is important to note that floaters can be an important sign of associated syndromes such as retinal tear, posterior vitreous detachment, and diabetic retinopathy.

 After a complete eye examination, your doctor may order:

-- Or a test of the retinal circulation called Fluorescein Angiography (FA).
+A test of the retinal circulation called Fluorescein Angiography (FA).
 FA is used to complement the OCT findings and can detect subtle and specific patterns of leakage that can help to optimize treatment.
-To perform an FA, a vegetable-based dye (fluorescein) is injected into your arm, and then special photos are taken of the inside of your eye.
+To perform an FA, a flouorescent-based dye (fluorescein) is injected into your arm, and then special photos are taken of the inside of your eye.
 As the dye passes to your eye, more photos are taken to document blood flow and potential leakage.

-- Vitrectomy surgery is the most direct and definitive way to correct a macular pucker.
+Vitrectomy Surgery is the most direct and definitive way to correct a macular pucker.
 Although the vision does not typically return to normal following vitrectomy, most patients notice significant vision improvement, and symptomatic distortion is improved in the vast majority of patients.
-Vitrectomy surgery is performed in an operating room and is similar to catactact surgery.
-The majority of both cataract and vitrectomy surgeries are stitchless.
+Vitrectomy surgery is performed in an operating room and is similar to cataract surgery.
+The majority of both cataract and vitrectomy surgeries do no use stitches.
 During vitrectomy surgery, the vitreous is removed, thereby eliminating any vitreomacular traction.
 Any residual preretinal tissue over the macula is then removed with a microscopic forceps.

 Eye disease can occur at any age.
 Many eye diseases do not cause symptoms until the disease has done damage.
 Since most blindness is preventable if diagnosed and treated early, regular medical examinations by an eye doctor are very important.

 Retina Specialty Institute has been involved in multiple clinical trials including studies involving vitreomacular traction.
-Your retinal surgeon or their staff can answer any questions you may have concerning retinal vein occlusions.
+Your retinal surgeon or their staff can answer any questions you may have concerning macular pucker